Stomper10/CheXpert/README.md

 nohup python3 run_chexpert.py > progress.txt &
 ```

-### This part is optional
-* You can try deep ensembles with `run_ensembles.py` file.
-Under the `ensembles` directory, place **ONLY** experiment output directories you want to aggregate.
-If you place other directories, it will throw an error.
-When running the `run_chexpert.py`, set `--output_path` under the ensembles directory.
-`run_ensembles.py` have `--policy` and `--output_path` options just like `run_chexpert.py`.
-The ensemble results will be saved in `--output_path` you set.

-* You can try federated learning using the `CheXpert_DenseNet121_FL.ipynb` file.
-You can modify federated learning hyperparameters. (arranged version will be provided)
-* You can try the Grad-CAM method on test set with `Grad-CAM.ipynb` file after you get the trained model. (arranged version will be provided)

 # 3. Results
 You may get training and validation losses, as well as the test accuracy and ROC curves.
 You can also check the computational costs.
-Models(`*.pth.tar`), test set probabilities(`testPROB.txt`), and ROC curve(`ROC.png`) files will be saved in the `results` directory.
-If you run the code with `nohup` command, printed outputs will also be saved.
+Models(`*.pth.tar`), test set probabilities(`testPROB.txt`), ROC curve(`ROC.png`), and printed output(`printed_outputs.txt`) files will be saved in the `results` directory.
+If you run the code with `nohup` command, you can also save whole printed outputs.
 Let me just show you the ROC curves here(100 simple ensembles).

 ![ROC_ensem_mean](https://user-images.githubusercontent.com/43818471/103856596-408c9a80-50f8-11eb-9be5-41b38847998f.png)